tgstation/common_core/Lizards.md

 As one travels further from the core systems however this culture softens.
 A century and a half of contact with humanity and a limited projection of power from Tizira has made lizards on the frontier of the empire much more humanlike in their mannerisms.
 There are many lizards alive today who have never lived within the borders of the empire, and care little for its customs.

-Fun Factoids:
+### Fun Factoids:
 * The moon of Tizira was famously bombed by the TerraGov Expeditionary Corps during one of lizardkind's many conflicts with humanity, creating a noticable "scar" across the surface which can be seen from the planet.
 The Planet Cracker drink is named for this event.
 * The Imperial Lizard Army is famous for their melee skirmishers, who utilise throwing weapons and short-ranged firearms to great effect alongside razor-sharp blades.
 Despite their embarassing defeat by humanity, they're still well respected within lizard society.
 * The Draconic spoken by lizard crewmembers is a Spacer form of the language, created by decades of isolation from Tizira.
 Lizards from the core systems speak a distinct form of Draconic, known as "High Draconic" or "The Emperor's Draconic".
+* With the newfound (and uneasy) peace between humans and lizards, some degree of cooperation between the species has blossomed.
+Tizira lends an expeditionary force to the human-led Anti-Xenomorph Coalition.
+Much of this cooperation is pushed by the present ruler of Tizira: the young Empress Arael-Daesa I, who has pursued a more pro-human foreign policy than her predecessors, much to the chagrin of both the military old guard and a significant portion of her people.
 * Pronouncing X as "ecks" is badass.

-Tizira: The Jewel of the Empire
+### Tizira: The Jewel of the Empire
 While the Lizard Empire has come to encompass many planets over the course of its existence, none have been able to attain the level of beauty that is attributed to the capital, Tizira (Life-Mother).
 A rugged, arid planet, Tizira has small, shallow seas, and limited farmland, with most of the planet's surface being covered in vast badlands and savannahs, as well as deserts and small mountain ranges.
 In the more humid areas near the oceans, particularly around the equator, rainforests and tropical jungles thrive, acting as a home to an incredible range of biodiversity, as well as being the native homeland of the Tree Lizards.
 Additionally, in the northernmost and southernmost regions of the planet, temperate forests exist, as well as marshlands and rolling green hills.
 At the poles, a small band of tundra exists, before the polar ice caps.
 These areas are sparsely habited, as they are far from the natural habitat of the lizards.

 Abundant natural resources include high-quality iron, silver, coal, salt, and hydrocarbons suitable for use as spacecraft fuel, resulting in the capital having a thriving material economy.
-In addition, the planet is host to most lizard corporations and companies, and has become a large tourist destination, even for non-lizards, although many visitors find the atmosphere on the planet oppressive once they arrive.
+In addition, the planet is host to most lizard corporations and companies, and has become a large tourist destination for lizards and non-lizards alike.
+However, many visitors find the atmosphere on the planet oppressive once they arrive- owing to the large military presence and generally stuffiness of the local populace when compared with the more open colonies.

 Tizira possesses three moons.
 The largest of its moons, Atrakor ("Night Sky Lord" in High Draconic) was famously bombarded by the TerraGov Expeditionary Corps during one of lizardkind's many wars with humanity, giving the Lord his distinctive scar.
 Colonies exist on all three moons, harvesting valuable minerals to sustain the lizard economy.
-A number of orbital habitats exist too, though their quality is dubious and critics of the Lizard government accuse them of using them as offworld slums to house the poor and destitute out of sight and out of mind.
+A number of orbital habitats exist too, though their quality is dubious and critics of the government accuse them of using them as offworld slums to house the poor and destitute out of sight and out of mind.

 Tourist Information:
 * The capital of Tizira is the city of Zagoskeld, translating to "Great Sea's Edge" from High Draconic.
 Its metropolitan area is home to around 1/16th of the planet's population.
 The city is home to the Imperial Family, whose palace overlooks the bay and is a popular tourist destination in the city.
+It's located on the Zagosk, or Great Sea, and as expected is also a major port city for intraplanetary trade.
 * Tizira is home to around 10 billion lizardpeople, making it the Empire's most populous planet.
 A further 500 million live in orbital habitats and in colonies on its three moons.
 * The urban density is highest around the oceans, with settlements further from water being smaller and less densely populated.
 Rural areas have survived the advancement to the space age, unlike on Earth.
 * The many wars of lizardkind have resulted in much of the ancient architecture of the planet being lost or ruined.
 The few remaining well preserved sites are now strictly guarded as cultural heritage sites.
 Zagoskeld's old city is one of the best preserved areas of Medieval Lizard architecture, and the Imperial Palace is a key example of this style.
 * While High Draconic is the official language of the Lizard Empire, officially around 2500 languages are recognised as still living by Lizard scholars.
 Strong cultural divides still cause issues for the central government, even centuries after unification.

+### The Lizard Currency
+To understand lizard currency, it is first important to understand lizard mathematics- owing to the lizard physiology of 4 fingers per hand, many number systems on Tizira throughout history were to a base 8, instead of humanity's 10.
+From this, a hexadecimal number system developed to base 16, and this is today used across the planet.
+Lizard currency, therefore, is also to a base 16.
+The Tiziran Rena, or Crown, is the only official legal currency on Tizira, although Universal Credits are also frequently accepted by larger companies and in major cities.

+A complex systems of coins dominates the Rena, with coins representing fractions of a full Rena.
+The smallest increment is the sekata (half kata), which is 1/32th of a pelata or 1/512th of a rena.
+From there, the increments build up as such:
+1 kata (pewter) = 2 sekata (1 k)
+1 selkata (two kata) = 2 kata
+1 talkata (four kata) = 4 kata
+1 yalkata (eight kata) = 8 kata
+1 pelata (iron) = 16 kata (1 p, 1/-)
+1 korta (gold) = 32 kata = 2 pelata (2 p, 2/-)
+1 alsan (sword) = 64 kata = 4 pelata (5 p, 5/-)
+1 serena (half rena) = 128 kata = 8 pelata (10 p, 10/-)
+1 rena (crown) = 256 kata = 16 pelata (1 r, 20 p, 20/-)

+Currency below a few rena is frequently expressed as pelata/kata, as these are fairly convenient coins to carry.
+Rena notes exist to the base 16, in order of 8 rena, 16 rena, 32 rena, etc.

-The Ashwalkers
+### The Ashwalkers
 Since Nanotrasen first arrived at the scorched hellscape that is Indecipheres, mining expeditions have mysteriously disappeared in the ashy wastes, never to be seen again.
 At the same time, a new threat emerged- known colloquially as Ashwalkers by the mining crew, these monsters seem similar to the lizards that humanity has known for decades, but rougher and more primal.

 Some 200 years ago, shortly before First Contact with humanity, the lizards created their first FTL-capable vessel- a colony ship, the ICS Thazakto, which would be sent off with the intent of finding a steady source of plasma, a material which had long eluded lizardkind and stunted their technological advancement.
 In a grand ceremony, the Thazakto pierced the light-speed barrier, and vanished into the great beyond in search of this miracle material.
 And then, there was nothing.
 Tizira never heard again from the pioneers aboard the ship.